lenderpanel

 Recently asked questions about conveyancing in Wallington

-is it true that all Wallington conveyancing solicitors on the Nottingham conveyancing panel are governed by the Solicitors Regulatory Authority?
+is it true that all Wallington solicitor firms on the conveyancing panel are overseen by the Solicitors Regulatory Authority?

-As a firm of solicitors, in order to be on the Nottingham conveyancing panel they would need to be overseen by the Solicitors Regulatory Authority.
-Many lenders do list licenced conveyancers on their panel and in such a situation the organisation would be governed by the CLC.
+As solicitors, in order to be on the approved list of solicitors they would need to be overseen by the SRA.
+Many lenders do allow licenced conveyancers on their panel in which case such organisation would be governed by the CLC.

 Last updated